15 Super Fun Bible Games and Activities

 6. After that, the person who preached has their eyes blindfolded and continues with the activity.

 If you like being challenged, try Bible quizzes!
-It just so happens we have one prepared for you!:
+It just so happens we have some prepared for you:

 Teach children the way they should go.
 See stories and Bible studies to share with the little ones: